wso2/docs-is/en/includes/guides/users/index.md

 - Manage applications
 - Enforce password reset

 The owner account cannot be deleted once it is created.
 There can be only one owner for an organization.
-By default, it’s the user who created the organization.
+By default, it's the user who created the organization.

 An owner is always assigned the **Administrator** role.
 It cannot be changed by other admins either.

 ### Administrator

-An administrator can manage the organization and has access to the organization’s administrative operations.
+An administrator can manage the organization and has access to the organization's administrative operations.
 An administrator can be invited to the organization and assigned with the Administrator [user role]({{base_path}}/references/user-management/user-roles/).

 Refer [Managing administrators]({{base_path}}/guides/users/manage-collaborators/) for more information.